FloorD/wordcamp/talk.md

     - Conflicted changes – note conflicts in fork and prepare for re-merge

-**Project Status**
-This version constitutes an initial release designed to showcase the plugin's core functionality and is intended to be improved upon with additional features and refinements as the project evolves.
-Please consider contributing your time to help improve the project.

-**More Information**
-For more information, or to contribute to this documentation, please visit the [Post Forking project wiki][6].

 #####Edit Flow
 **Requires:** 3.4 or higher
 **Compatible up to:** 3.5.2